The 2020-21 Employment Partnerships Program call for proposals opened on June 15, 2020.

 If the originally scheduled activities are delayed or are unable to proceed, contact your grant manager as soon as possible before the scheduled end date of your project.

-Amendments to the original grant agreement can be requested in writing by the grant recipient.
+Grant recipients can request amendments to the original grant agreement in writing.
 Amendment requests must include the requested change (usually end date) and the rationale for the change.
 All amendments are subject to approval, and amendments requested after the Agreement end date may not be considered.

 All projects need to be evaluated upon completion.
 Following project approval, you will receive the reporting templates as per the grant agreement.

-EPP projects, at minimum, require the following deliverables:
+EPP projects require the following deliverables, at minimum:

 - financial statement